sloria/perspective-api-client/README.md

 ###### doNotStore

 Type: `Boolean`
-Default: `false`
+Default: `true`

-Whether the API is permitted to store comment and context from this request.
+If `true`, prevent API from storing comment and context from this request.

 ##### stripHTML